jaspermayone-archive/AI/README.md

 ## How to contribute
-Since it is a free software , you can contribute to make it better.
+Since it is a free software, you can contribute to make it better.
 New contributors are always welcome, whether you write code, create resources, report bugs, or suggest features.

 The J.A.R.V.I.S is written primarily in Python3x